docopt/docopt.cpp/README.rst

 `examples/git
 <https://github.com/docopt/docopt/tree/master/examples/git>`_

-Compiling the code and running the tests
+Compiling the example / Running the tests
 ----------------------------------------------------------------------
 The original Python module includes some language-agnostic unit tests, and these can be run with this port as well.